iiasa/Condor_run_R/README.md

 - Replicate the project file tree on your submit machine to the remote scratch directory on the machine where a job is executed (execute host).
 - The submit bundle is compressed and takes less time to send to an execute host.
 - Execute hosts cache the bundle so that it needs to be sent over only once per host instead of once per job, avoiding network contention or the hassle of instead setting up a shared network-accessible filesystem.
-- Submit machines (e.g. laptops) can disconnect from the cluster during the run, and re-connect later to receive output.
+- Once the bundle is cached, submit machines (e.g. laptops) can disconnect from the cluster during the run, and re-connect later to receive output.
-- Can monitor jobs and wait for their completion so that it becomes easy to automate handling of run output.
+- Alternatively, jobs can be monitored until they complete so that it becomes easy to automate handling of run output.
 - Provides for configurable retry of on-hold jobs so as to recover from transient errors.

 ## Installation